 We do not accept bookings from campaign groups with campaigns that may fuel xenophobia, or campaigns that include sexism, ableism, homophobia, body shaming or racism to promote their cause.

 VegfestUK has a clear “go vegan, live vegan, stay vegan and teach vegan” policy.
-We want to see an end to the use of animals, and helping people go vegan, stay vegan and teach vegan is the best way to achieve this.
+We want to see an end to the use of animals, and we agree that helping people go vegan, stay vegan and teach vegan is the best way to achieve this.

 We recognise that the 1979 Vegan Society definition is our definition of veganism: